AI red-teaming is a sociotechnical problem: on values, labor, and harms: What is red-teaming?

 Broadly, ``red-teaming'' means testing the safety and security of a system by methodically probing it as an adversary would.
 The U.S. military coined the term to describe the technique of assigning members of one's own forces to act as the enemy during wargames and simulations, probing defensive strategies for potential weaknesses.
 During the Cold War, that presumed enemy was the Soviet Union, hence the color ``red''~\cite{zenko_red_2015}.
 But Zenko suggests that the idea of adversarial testing extends back much farther, noting that in the thirteenth century the Catholic church established the ``Devil's Advocate,'' who interrogated those nominated for sainthood.
 Just as the Devil's Advocate aimed to poke holes in nominees' candidacies, military red teams attempted to infiltrate their own forces' front lines.

 The term migrated to the field of cybersecurity.
-Red teams were tasked with infiltrating information systems to simulate worst case scenarios, like the theft of sensitive information or hacks on infrastructure, that might lead to financial and operational disaster~\cite{zenko_red_2015}.
-Red teams became an important element of systems security, that might even pay for themselves.\footnote{see \url{https://www.wired.com/story/microsoft-ai-red-team/}}
+Red teams were tasked with infiltrating information systems to simulate worst case scenarios, like the theft of sensitive information or hacks on infrastructure, that might lead to financial or operational disaster~\cite{zenko_red_2015}.
+Red teams became an important element of systems security, that might even pay for themselves by anticipating and thereby preventing breaches.\footnote{see \url{https://www.wired.com/story/microsoft-ai-red-team/}}

-For generative AI, red-teaming often concerns the security of the foundation model, but it increasingly also means purposefully provoking the model to produce undesired or incorrect responses.
-Because users might either intentionally or inadvertently prompt an AI model to generate hateful, pornographic, vile, or biased responses, red teams attempt to do so first, serving as a kind of adversary to the intended or presumed use, preemptively tempting the AI model to say things it shouldn't and documenting how the safety architectures meant to prevent such responses can be shored up as a result.
+For generative AI, red-teaming sometimes concerns the security of the foundation model, but increasingly it also means purposefully provoking the model to produce undesired or incorrect responses.
+Because users might either intentionally or inadvertently prompt an AI model to generate hateful, pornographic, vile, or biased responses, red teams attempt to do so first, acting as a kind of adversary to the intended or presumed use.
+By preemptively tempting the AI model to say things it shouldn't, they can document how to shore up the safety architectures meant to prevent such responses.

-Still, what constitutes AI red-teaming remains fuzzy, given that its social and organizational practices and structures are still forming.
-Its relationship to evaluation, social engineering, bug bounties, threat assessments, and penetration testing is still "being discovered" \cite{singh_red-teaming_2025}.
-Even the spelling of the term itself is unsettled: sometimes it is hyphenated or concatenated, other times not.
-Other terms from cybersecurity and hacker lingo bear a family resemblance: Google describes their AI Red Team as ``ethical hackers'', a nod to venerable ``white hat'' hackers-for-hire who hunt for technical insecurities.\footnote{\url{https://blog.google/technology/safety-security/googles-ai-red-team-the-ethical-hackers-making-ai-safer/}}
+Still, what constitutes AI red-teaming remains fuzzy, given that its tactics and organizational structures are still forming.
+Its familial resemblance to evaluation, social engineering, bug bounties, threat assessments, and penetration testing is still "being discovered" \cite{singh_red-teaming_2025}.
+Other terms from cybersecurity and hacker lingo describe much the same project: Google describes their AI Red Team as ``ethical hackers'', a nod to venerable ``white hat'' hackers-for-hire who hunt for technical insecurities.\footnote{\url{https://blog.google/technology/safety-security/googles-ai-red-team-the-ethical-hackers-making-ai-safer/}}